any-tdf/stdf/doc/guide/quickStart_en.md

 ### Use create-stdf

-You can try using `create-stdf` to quickly create a project. (beta version, may have issues)
+You can try using [create-stdf](https://www.npmjs.com/package/create-stdf) to quickly create a project. (beta version)

 ```bash
 pnpm create stdf